vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(value: any) => MockInstance`

 Accepts a value that will be rejected for one call to the mock function.
+If chained, every consecutive call will reject passed value.

 ```ts
 test('async test', async () => {